 PingThings is combining big data and machine learning to change the way that state utility grids operate.
 PingThings uses advanced sensor technology to provide information for their big data platform.
 Their sensors can also be used to monitor assets like high-voltage transformers and step-down transformers.

 Actility employs IoT and machine-to-machine (M2M) communication to reinvent the way the energy sector operates.
-Actility provides an app that lets telecom operators and utility workers to access information from the user’s internet enabled box.
+Actility provides an app that lets telecom operators and utility workers access information from the user’s internet-enabled box.

 Tibber is a personal assistant that can regulate a house’s energy consumption and buy more energy if the need arises.
 Currently available only in Norway and Sweden, Tibber helps homeowners reduce their energy usage.
 Tibber accomplishes the reduction in energy use from a smartphone app.

 Wattz is implementing solar power solutions that rely not on the sun’s light, but capturing ambient light from LED and compact fluorescent bulbs to recharge the batteries in IoT devices.
 Beyond just relying on indoor light and recycling energy, Wattz brings a new level of efficiency to solar power.

 Positive Energy uses IoT devices and software to optimize the functional efficiency of industrial buildings and smart homes alike.
 They bring behavioral analytics into the equation to help maximize efficiency without sacrificing on comfort.

 Smappee is driving innovation in the area of sustainable energy usage.
 They incorporate the needs of both the consumer and the environment when designing their product.
 Smappee allows users to turn devices on and off remotely.
 It also has the capability to monitor solar panel output values and gas and water usage in real-time.